csd1100/learning/notes/react/hooks.md

    If you need to do it think, before implementing it properly.
   If possible use well-known library that can do the things for you.
-- Put as much logic as you can in the `useEffect` callback rather than external function as if you forget to input some dependency as argument to `useEffect` your callback will be called on inconsistent dependency.
+- Put as much logic as you can in the `useEffect` callback rather than external function.
+If you forget to add some dependency as argument to `useEffect` your callback will be called on inconsistent dependency.
 - `useEffect` can cause memory leaks due not cleaning up, so remember to return cleanup function from `useEffect` callback.